anufrievroman/vim-tex-kawaii/readme.md

 ## Usage

-Then just open latex file and you should see fold.
+Then open a latex file and you should see folds.

 By default, to open/close folds in vim, use `za`.
 To remap it to `Tab` add this to your `.vimrc`: